XinDongol/BENN-PyTorch/README.md

 The codes and pre-trained models on AlexNet and ResNet-18 will be released soon in near future, please stay tuned.

 **Notice:** For AlexNet, you should get around 50-53% (bagging) and 52-55% (boosting) accuracy for 5-6 ensembles.
 For ResNet-18, you should get around 56-59% (bagging) and 59-62% (boosting) accuracy for 5-6 ensembles.
 The single BNN should have accuracy around 44% and 48% for AlexNet and ResNet-18.
-Due to overfitting and optimization instability, you may want to train BENN multiple times and pick the best one.
+Due to overfitting and optimization instability as observed in Section 6.2 from the paper, you may want to train BENN multiple times and pick the best one.

 ## Train BENN on your own network architecture and dataset